 While globalization is eradicating borders more than ever before, there are still many goods, gadgets and knick-knacks that you can only find in certain countries.
-Here are fifteen things you can (or should) only buy in Japan.
+If you’re visiting the land of the rising sun, here’s what to buy in Japan.

 Traditional tea confections